 Whether or not you can claim your event on tax also hinges on who attends your Christmas party.
 The ATO makes distinctions between employees, their associates (like spouses or family members), and clients or suppliers:

-• Clients and Suppliers: When clients or suppliers attend your Christmas party, any related expenses are exempt from FBT but also are not tax deductible, irrespective of the amount spent.
-The ATO categorises these costs as “entertainment” expenses, which are typically non-deductible.
+- Clients and Suppliers: When clients or suppliers attend, their costs are exempt from FBT but not deductible.
+The ATO classifies these as entertainment expenses, which can’t be claimed.

 Location Rule